doctorzul/Energy-production-plotting/README.md

 - Generates clear, easy-to-interpret plots for each month showing consumption and production side-by-side.
 - Handles missing or incomplete data gracefully by interpolation and filling gaps.
 - Outputs intuitive graphs that help analyze patterns and compare consumption vs. production.

-## How to Use

-1. Organize your data in folders named by year (e.g., `2024/`).
-2. Inside each year folder, place monthly Excel files named by month in Portuguese (`janeiro.xlsx`, `fevereiro.xlsx`, etc.).
-3. Optionally add a `producao.xlsx` file with detailed production data in 10-minute intervals.
-4. Run the script and input the year you want to visualize.
-5. View the generated monthly graphs showing your consumption and production data.

 ## Technical Details